Biden administration races to avert rail shutdown; smaller union rejects deal | Headlines

 President Joe Biden's administration has begun making contingency plans to ensure deliveries of critical goods in the event of a shutdown.
 The stakes are high for Biden, who has vowed to rein in soaring consumer costs ahead of November elections that will determine whether his fellow Democrats maintain control of Congress.
 If agreements are not reached, there could be union strikes or employer lockouts.
 But the railroads and unions also could agree to stay at the bargaining table, or the Democratic-led U.S. Congress could intervene by extending talks or establishing settlement terms.

 House of Representatives Speaker Nancy Pelosi said it was not clear whether Congress would step in, noting that the main issue "is that there's no sick leave for the workers and that's a problem."
 "We'd rather see negotiations prevail so there's no need for any actions from Congress," Pelosi added.
-Amtrak, which uses tracks maintained by freight railways, began cutting long-distance trains on Tuesday.
-Some commuter rail systems like Chicago's Metra said they will begin halting some service on Thursday.
+Amtrak, which uses tracks maintained by freight railways, said it would cancel all long-distance trips on Thursday.

 Industry groups are calling on Congress to help, saying a rail shutdown would hit as grain farmers prepare for harvest and consumers gear up for winter weather and Christmas holiday shopping.
 Railroad customers have long complained that rail service is expensive and unreliable, with the industry's decision to halt shipments of hazardous materials, refrigerated food and general merchandise ahead of a potential shutdown making matters worse.

 Rail hubs in Chicago and Dallas were already clogged and suffering from equipment shortages before the contract showdown.
 Those bottlenecks are backing up cargo at U.S. seaports by as much as a month.
 And, once cargo gets to rail hubs in locations such as Chicago, Dallas, Kansas City and Memphis, Tennessee, it can sit another month or longer.
-Package delivery giant United Parcel Service, one of the largest U.S. rail customers, said it is working on contingency plans.
+Package delivery giant United Parcel Service, one of the largest U.S. rail customers, and U.S. seaports said they are working on contingency plans.
 Automakers worry that a shutdown could extend vehicle buyer wait times, and food and energy companies are warning that additional service disruptions could create even sharper price hikes.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)